guyyariv/DyPE/README.md

 Generated images will be saved to the `outputs/` folder (created automatically).

+For Qwen-Image generation, use the ```run_dype_qwen.py``` script.
+It operates similarly to the standard script but defaults to the Qwen model architecture.

 ## License and Commercial Use

 This work is patent pending.
 For commercial use or licensing inquiries, please contact the [authors](mailto:noam.issachar@mail.huji.ac.il).